Burnout: The Career Plague

 - Fellow coworkers

-No pun intended safety manager burnout is dangerous.
-So much of the present integrity, future integrity, and employee involvement in the SMS program rides on the shoulders of the safety officer.
+No pun intended, safety manager burnout is dangerous.
+So much of the present integrity, future integrity, and employee involvement in the SMS implementation rides on the shoulders of the safety officer.
 This only exacerbates burnout.

 But what does burnout mean?
 What does it look like?
 How do you know if you are burnt out?

 What Burnout Looks Like

 Serious burnout usually means a combination of several things: